 How to protect WhatsApp with Face ID

-If WhatsApp is your primary messaging app, and you don’t want anyone to access your messages, protecting WhatsApp with Face ID is a good idea.
+If WhatsApp is your primary messaging app, and you don’t want anyone to access your messages, protecting WhatsApp with a Face ID is a good idea.
 You can easily do that by following these instructions:

 - Open WhatsApp